A drive into deep left field by Castellanos: Copypasta

-Jokes incorporating the phrase "a drive into deep left field by Castellanos" began to circulate shortly after the broadcast, including a tweet by Pablo S. Torre that parodied Richard Nixon's resignation speech:
+Jokes incorporating the phrase "a drive into deep left field by Castellanos" began to circulate shortly after the broadcast, including a tweet by Pablo Torre that parodied Richard Nixon's resignation speech:

 I have never been a quitter.
 To leave office before my term is completed is abhorrent to every instinct in my body.
 But as President, I must put the interest of America first.
 And there's a drive into deep left field by Castellanos.

 The use of the apology as a copypasta did not gain traction until after Bob Castellini's September 25 statement praising Brennaman.
-In March 2021, College of Charleston professor Ryan M. Milner attributed the proliferation of the copypasta to the virality of the original apology and the non sequitur nature of the home run call; according to Milner, the copypasta allows people to jokingly convey cynicism towards insincere statements.
+In March 2021, College of Charleston professor Ryan M. Milner attributed the proliferation of the copypasta to the virality of the original apology and the non sequitur nature of the home run call; it was described in The Ringer as "surreally spoken with the same sober intonation as the self-castigation" and in Slate as "one of the most surreal moments in sports broadcasting history".
+According to Milner, the copypasta allows people to jokingly convey cynicism towards insincere statements.

+On September 26 2026, Twins announcer Cory Provus referenced the meme while talking about a fan with terminal cancer.
+When Jake Burger hit a homer, he said, "a swing and a drive by Castellanos and Burger hit a home run...Anyway."

 Further incidents

 On several occasions, Castellanos has had on-field success during broadcasts which were, by coincidence or possibly on purpose by broadcasting crews, discussing negative real-life happenings during his at-bats.
 In other cases, his baseball feats occurred on the same day as but not coinciding with major news events.